chaotic-aur/.github/profile/README.md

 ### About

 - Most packages available in this repo are automatically built from their respective AUR source package.
-However there are a few exceptions, check out the [packages repo](https://github.com/chaotic-aur/packages) to find out which ones.
+However, there are a few exceptions, check out the [packages repo](https://github.com/chaotic-aur/packages) to find out which ones.
-- The primary building cluster is a node in UFSCars datacenter which is hosted in São Carlos, São Paulo, Brazil.
+- The primary building cluster is a node in UFSCar's datacenter which is hosted in São Carlos, São Paulo, Brazil.

 ### Some handy links